Epic: The Musical: Reception

 Within the first week of release, The Troy Saga surpassed three million streams, reaching second-place on the Billboard Cast Album Chart (behind Hamilton) and becoming the number one Soundtrack Album on iTunes on the day of release.
 Since then, Epic has had consistent popularity, with each saga reaching the number one spot in the week of its release.
 By December 2024, Epic had 1.6 million monthly listeners on Spotify.

 Epic has been praised for its emotional depth and character development, with reviewers describing Rivera-Herrans's voice as highly emotive and the story as heartwrenching.

 Reviewer Eliana Hernandez described Rivera-Herrans's singing as "passionate", saying that he "accurately captures the essence and complexity of a man willing to do practically anything to make it back home to his wife, son and kingdom even if it forever changes the person he is".
 She also praised the album's worldbuilding and effective abridgement of the source material, saying that despite the creative liberties taken for brevity, the songs still provide emotional impact.
 In a review of the musical, the website Xavier Newswire described The Wisdom Saga as Rivera-Herrans's best work, praising its character depth and describing the songs "Love in Paradise" and "God Games" as simultaneously "epic" and "gut wrenching".

 Reviewers have drawn attention to the fact that the musical found its cast entirely online, and that all of the marketing is done on social media.
 Eliana Hernandez said that this method of social media-driven production "honors the original source material while transforming the story into a medium that will speak to a more contemporary audience".
 Reviewer Wyn Caudle described the musical's integration with social media as a unique and new form of media production.

 Future

 In December 2024, it was announced that two video games based on Epic were currently in production, as well as ongoing plans for the creation of an animated film, a stage adaptation, and a third video game.
+In April 2026, it was announced that Jerry Bruckheimer would produce the animated film in collaboration with Atlantic Music Group.

 In June 2025, Jorge Rivera-Herrans announced he was beginning work on a second musical titled Ilium, inspired by the other Homeric epic, the Iliad.